Bezławki

 A watermill probably existed in the village already in 1356.
-The Germans built a small Ordensburg or castle at the site in the 14th century, as a defense against Lithuanian raids.
+The Teutonic Knights built a small Ordensburg or castle at the site in the 14th century, as a defense against Lithuanian raids.
 The castle, located on a hill and easily accessible only from the north, was in 1583 converted into an Evangelical church.
+Polish-language services were held in the church.
 A church tower was built in 1726–28.
 The interior of the church was completely refurnished in 1884.

-The village has a population of 122.